Function

 Discussion 🔗

 This function is intended for one-off string comparisons.
-If a string will be compared multiple times, then it’s recommended to construct a sort key once with uni_sortkeymk and compare with uni_sortkeycmp.
+If a string will be compared multiple times, then it’s recommended to construct a sort key once with uni_sortkeymk and perform comparisons with uni_sortkeycmp.

 {